zacharyz1234/zacharyz1234/README.md

 ### 🕐 What Am I Working On Now? :

-I'm currently finishing up my HackNC 2025 project!
+I'm currently working on a personal project for fun!
 <div align="left">

-  - 🏰 Building a Legend of Zelda infinite dungeon crawler that fits the hackathon's retro theme!

-  - 💻 Working with a team to complete a project (It's our first time collaboratively using GitHub!)
+  - Building a 3D solar system model in javascript

-  - 🧰 Learning the Raylib C++ library to implement sprites and game logic
+  - Learning how to use node.js and the THREE.js library for the project

-  - 🎨 Designing all pixel art for the project!
+  - Brushing up on my linear algebra and calculus skills for orbit calculations